Sean-Bettoni/Portfolio/README.md

   ![MIT_License](https://img.shields.io/badge/MIT_License-License-purple)
   ## Table of Contents:
   An individually built professional portfolio showcasing my full stack development journey.
 This site was created using HTML and CSS languages.
+The user can be directed to my     social media accounts by use of the nevigation in the footer, they also have the ability to download my resume here.
   * [Installation](#install)
   * [Usage](#usage)
   * [License](#license)